Documentation-portfolio/Docs-as-code/docs/guides/deployment.md

 Before you begin, ensure the following:
 1. Ensure **GitHub Pages** is setup for your repository.
 2. Docusaurus outputs the static files to the `build/` directory.

 In your terminal, run:
 ```
 publish_dir: ./build
 ```
-#### Setup a Deployment Workflow
+## Setup a Deployment Workflow to Publish Documentation

 Step 1.
 In the **Workflow** folder, create a file `deploy.yaml`.

 Step 2.
-Paste the following workflow code into the `deploy.yaml` file:
+Paste the following workflow code in the `deploy.yaml` file:
 ```
 name: Deploy Docs
 on: